denis-ismailaj/coordinator/README.md

 ## Room for improvement

-Coordinator has a weak point of not being able to deal with contenders that aren't able to do cleanup (e.g. if they're `SIGKILL`-ed).
+Derailleur has a weak point of not being able to deal with contenders that aren't able to do cleanup (e.g. if they're `SIGKILL`-ed).
 This could be solved by having timeouts for wait files.
 The owner of a wait file could `touch` the file at a certain interval.
 If it failed to do that for some time, then the succeeding contender would be allowed to remove the stale wait file.